From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Elucidating Stage-aware Practices

 \subsection{Optimizing CFG Intervals}

 Classifier-free guidance (CFG)~\cite{ho2022cfg} modulates the conditional signal during sampling by amplifying the difference between conditional and unconditional predictions.
 Prior work has shown that applying CFG only on a selected sub-interval, rather than across all timesteps, leads to improved generation quality~\cite{kynkaanniemi2024applying}.
 We revisit this idea in the context of flow-based diffusion models with results in Tab.~\ref{tab:cfg_interval}.
 Our ablations reveal three consistent trends.
 First, \textit{the most effective single short interval (of width 0.1) lies in the transition stage between navigation and refinement}.
 Second, when the CFG interval is expanded, it becomes beneficial to exclude the very initial segment $[0.0,0.1]$, likely because amplified guidance at extremely noisy states interferes with the formation of stable global layouts.
 Third, \textit{the overall optimal CFG ranges tend to span the early and mid refinement stage}.
-This aligns with the prediction dynamics in Fig.~\ref{fig:model_pred}, where velocity norms peak, suggesting that these timesteps correspond to high-confidence refinement in which CFG most effectively enhances sample fidelity.
+This coincides with the timesteps where velocity prediction norms peak (see Appendix), suggesting that CFG is most effective during high-confidence refinement.